Sri Lanka: The latest travel advice as violent protests continue

 Make sure to check local news and official updates regularly, as well as referring to your own government’s travel advice.

-Foreign governments, including the UK, have advised visitors to avoid protest areas, as demonstrations have sometimes become violent and police have responded with tear gas and water cannons.
+Foreign governments, including the UK, have advised visitors already in Sri Lanka to avoid protest areas, as demonstrations have sometimes become violent and police have responded with tear gas and water cannons.

 The protests have been centred around the capital, Colombo, with several violent incidents taking place in the Galle Face area.
 But be careful wherever you go, because unrest is present throughout the country.